Shakilofficial/next-ninja/README.md

 - Learn how to use next/link in Next.js
 - Learn how to use data fetching in Next.js
 - Learn how to use relative path and absolute path in Next.js
+- Learn how to use dynamic routing in Next.js
+- Learn how to use dynamic data fetching in Next.js
+- Learn how to use server side rendering in Next.js
+- Learn how to use client side rendering in Next.js